freeCodeCamp/freeCodeCamp/guide/english/product-design/brand-identity/index.md

 Brand identity includes logos, typography, colors, packaging, and messaging, and it complements and reinforces the existing reputation of a brand.
 Brand identity attracts new customers to a brand while making existing customers feel at home.
 It’s both outward- and inward-facing.

 It's vital that brand identity be consistent.
-Because it's representing and reinforcing the emotions of a brand, the message portrayed by brand identity components needs to be clear, and it needs to be the same no matter where it's displayed.
+Because it's representing and reinforcing the emotions of a brand, the message portrayed by brand identity components needs to be clear.
+The message needs to communicate the same information no matter where it's displayed.

 #### More Information: